 Town officials last month voted unanimously to uphold a $30 ticket for a Wilton woman who parked against a bike rack downtown and then claimed that there were no lines in the roadway indicating she couldn’t do that.
 Told that a temporary line already had been painted around the bike rack at Elm Street and South Avenue when she parked there on the afternoon of Oct.
 25, Katherine Cornbrooks said to members of the Parking Commission at their most recent meeting that “there was no line.”

 “There was nothing drawn,” she said during her Jan.
 10 appeal hearing at Town Hall.
 “It was all scraped away.

-Town officials last week upheld a $150 ticket for a woman who parked in a handicapped spot at the Post Office on Locust Avenue.
+Town officials this month upheld a $150 ticket issued to a Wilton woman who had parked in a space on Elm Street designated for disabled people.

 Marie Donahue during her appeal hearing told members of the Parking Commission that a FedEx truck was parked next to the space, located in front of the Playhouse and designated only by a sign and not by blue paint in the street itself, when she pulled up on the morning of Dec.
 28. “I passed the truck and the truck was apparently obstructing the handicapped sign,” she said during the Jan.
 10 hearing, held at Town Hall.
 “So yes, I was parked there but I did not see the sign.